hobbit19/Rotary/README.md

 ## AutoLayout Constraints

 Set up your constraints on the wheel such that the wheel is restricted with an aspect ratio of 1:1 and has a fixed width or height.
 Try playing around with a width of 400 points and a font size of UIFont.systemFontOfSize(20) to get you started.
-Checkout [DancerWheel](https://github.com/rob-nash/DancerWheel) for an example implementation.

 <p align="left"><img src="http://i.giphy.com/3o752cCLAdeybritOM.gif" width="248" height="391"/></p>

 <p align="left"><img src="http://i.giphy.com/3oFzm9Tyl10swaglHy.gif" width="733" height="420"/></p>

+## Demo

+Run the `DancerWheel-iOS` scheme or `DancerWheel-tvOS` scheme.

 ## Installing